Is There an Advantage to Selling Limited Edition Fine Art Photography

 54.half-dozen cm x 68.6 cm

-$400 non members; $360 for members (unframed)
+$400 non members; $360 for members (unframed)edition of five

 104.1 x 134.half-dozen cm